jcervas/redistricting/TN-House-2022/readme.md

 _Note: "Counties Split" is the total number of counties that have at least two districts in it.
 "County Splits" is the total number of pieces in counties.
 "TN County Splits" is the number of counties that the county line needed to be crossed to form a complete district with an adjacent county._

 In the plan that was enacted in 2012 and used in subsequent elections until 2020, 36 total counties are split into more than one district.
 These 36 counties were split a total of 70 times, and 28 counties have districts that span their border.
 In the 2022 enacted House plan, 38 of the 95 counties are divided into at least two districts, for a total of 74 times, and 30 counties have districts that span the border.
 By comparison, the House Democratic Conceptual Map cuts only 29 of the 95 counties, and does so by dividing counties only 67 times, and 23 counties have districts that span the border[^3].
 Note that 18 counties exceed the district population and therefore *must* be divided.
-More restrictive population deviation standards would mean a trade-off that would induce an increasing the number of county splits.
+More restrictive population deviation standards would require a trade-off that would in effect increase the number of county splits.
 The overall deviation and average absolute deviation are shown for each of the plans in *[Table 2](#tab-2)*.

-For the map enacted to be used beginning with the 2022 elections, 2 additional counties were cut, and a total of 4 more cuts, and two additional counties have districts that span their borders compared to the 2012 enacted map.
-The Democratic House conceptual map splits 9 fewer counties, and does so 7 fewer times.
-I have 7 fewer counties where a district spans it border to complete a district.
+For the map enacted to be used beginning with the 2022 elections, 2 additional counties were cut, and a total of 4 more cuts, and 2 additional counties have districts that span their borders compared to the 2012 enacted map.
+The Democratic House conceptual map splits 9 fewer counties, and does so 7 fewer times than the plan enacted in 2022.
+Moreover, it has 7 fewer counties where a district spans it border to complete a district ("TN County Splits").

 #### 2022 Enacted Plan

 The plan that was enacted by the General Assembly (2022 enacted plan) for use between 2022 and 2030 has an overall deviation of 9.91%.
 Districts vary in population between the smallest, House District 78, which has a total population of 66,445 (-4.82%), and the two with the largest populations, House District 67 and 68, both of which have a total population of 73,358 (+5.09%).

 Thirteen districts are kept completely contained in Shelby County.
 The county is split 12 times into 13 pieces, but the county border itself is not split.
 Davidson County contains 10 districts fully inside the county boundaries, but the county line itself is unsplit.
 Knox County contains 7 districts fully within the county boundary, and the county border itself is not split.
 Hamilton contains exactly 5 districts and the county boundary is not cut.
 Rutherford County wholly contains 5 districts, with the county border not crossed.
 It appears that the drafters of the map intended to "seal in" these more urban counties in a way to avoid the splitting of their borders.
-One consequence of this choice is that there is a shortage in population of over 40,000 people that need to be absorbed by the remaining 59 districts not included in these 40, which may actually *increase* to total number of counties that need to be split.
+One consequence of this choice is that there is a shortage in population of over 40,000 people that need to be absorbed by the remaining 59 districts not included in these 40, which may actually *increase* the total number of counties that need to be split.
 Moreover, restricting Shelby County to just 13 districts, instead of the potential 14 districts, almost certainly leads to one additional split at some place in the statewide map; this is because there will only be 85 instead of 86 remaining districts.

 ### Figure 1 - 2022 Enacted Plan {#fig-enacted}